Oxford Lab Technologies Ltd

 2.5 The Customer must ensure that the terms of its order and any applicable specification are complete and accurate.

 2.6 Any quotation is given on the basis that no contract will come into existence until the Company despatches an acknowledgement of order to the Customer.
 Unless otherwise specified, any quotation is valid for a period of 30 days only from its date, provided that the Company has not previously withdrawn it.
-We retain the right to withdraw a quotation at any time due to omissions or errors in data.
+The Company retains the right to withdraw a quotation at any time without notice.
 Quotations are based on the customer ordering all items in the quotation.
 Discounts may not be applied if only part of the quote is ordered or items added to the quotation without prior written notice from the Company.

 3 Quality assurance